-The LTC®3544B is a quad, high efficiency, monolithic synchronous buck regulator using a constant frequency, current mode architecture.
-The four regulators operate independently with separate runpins.
-The 2.25V to 5.5V input voltage range makes the LTC3544B well suited for single Li-Ion/polymer battery-powered applications.
+The LTC®3544 is a quad, high efficiency, monolithic synchronous buck regulator using a constant-frequency, current mode architecture.
+The four regulators operate independently with separate run pins.
+The 2.25V to 5.5V input voltage range makes the LTC3544 well suited for single Li-Ion/polymer battery-powered applications.
 100% duty cycle provides low dropout operation, extending battery runtime in portable systems.
-At moderate and low output load levels PWM pulse skip mode operation provides very low output ripple voltage for noise sensitive applications.
+Low ripple Burst Mode® operation increases efficiency at light loads, further extending battery runtime with typically only 20mV of ripple.

 Switching frequency is internally set to 2.25MHz, allowing the use of small surface mount inductors and capacitors.
 The internal synchronous switches increase efficiency and eliminate the need for external Schottky diodes.
 Low output voltages are easily supported with the 0.8V feedback reference voltage.

-The LTC3544B is available in a low profile (0.75mm) $(3mm \times 3mm)$ QFN package.
+The LTC3544 is available in a low profile (0.75 mm) (3mm \times 3mm) QFN package.

-T, LT, LTC, LTM, Linear Technology and the Linear logo are registered trademarks of Linear Technology Corporation.
+C7, LT, LTC and LTM are registered trademarks of Linear Technology Corporation.
+Burst Mode is a registered trademark of Linear Technology Corporation.
 All other trademarks are the property of their respective owners.
-Protected by U.S. Patents including 5481178, 6580258, 6304066, 6127815, 6498466, 6611131, 5994885.
+Protected by U.S. Patents, including 5481178, 6580258, 6304066, 6127815, 6498466, 6611131, 5994885.